 With last spring’s blip in genomic bulls’ EBI values in mind, Andrew is now focusing on using Jersey and crossbred bulls to breed the next generation of his cows.
 Calves after bulls such as PSQ and JE4270 are expected to hit the ground in the coming weeks.

 Touching on why he went down this route, he said: “The EBI of genomic bulls was €100 more than the average daughter-proven bull.
 But, when they dropped, they were only €61 higher.

-“If I stayed with hybrid vigour, I was getting that €100 increase in EBI and it was a safer bet to go back crossbreeding my black and white cows.
-With genomics, when they did fall back, I was only get a €61 improvement,” he said.
+“If I stayed with hybrid vigour, I was getting that €100 increase in EBI and it was a safer bet to go back to crossbreeding my black and white cows.
+With genomics, when they did fall back, I was only getting a €61 improvement,” he said.

 The importance of discussion groups